rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > **REMOVED**
 >
-> Not useful.
-Possible uses I see are cohort analysis (did people who stopped quickly have different
+> While possible uses include cohort analysis (did people who stopped quickly have different
 > reasons compared to those who took longer?), or tracking over time whether people spend longer
-> with Rust.
-However, I don't see either of these data being actionable.
+> with Rust, neither of these data are actionable.

 ### How long ago did you stop using Rust?